jchatel/quickmail-next-docs/email-accounts/buying-gmail-accounts-with-quickmail.md

 **Step 4.** Fill in the first name and last name → add a username → upload an avatar (optional).
 To add more email accounts, click **+ Email**.
 Otherwise, click **Continue**.

+**Important:** Users can add a maximum of 3 email accounts per domain.
+Once your order is complete and the domain has been set up, it's no longer possible to add more email accounts under that domain.

 ![screenshot](../images/004_file-pmtdXS7WKf.png)

 **Step 5.
 (Optional)** To set up email forwarding, toggle on **Setup Email Forwarding** → add the email address to forward to → click **Continue**.
 Otherwise, skip this step.